ligonliu/bnSample/README.md

 ## Aggregating the sample

     sampleCount.py dataset_name

-It will count the sampling results from CSV files in ./samples/dataset_name, and compute log probabilities for each unique value combinations.
+It will count the sampling results from CSV files in ./samples/dataset_name, and compute probabilities for each unique value combination.
+The results will be stored in ./samples/dataset_name/proj